Stuff For Teens!

 Ending the Silence for Families - Monday, September 30 @ 6:30 p.m.

 This 1-hour presentation is geared more for adults with middle or high school aged youth.
 Learn to look for mental health warning signs, find out about mental health facts and statistics, discover strategies for how to talk with your child, and how to work with school staff.

 Our Suicide Prevention Month presentations are graciously provided by NAMI Washington County.
 To learn more about NAMI and the awesome resources they provide for West Bend youth, visit their website.

 The library has several events that recur each month all year long!
 Scroll down to learn more.

 Anime Manga Club meets on the second Tuesday the library is open each month, at 4:30 p.m.
 We screen two episodes of a different anime each month, so we're usually done around 5:30.
 Cosplay is always welcome!
 Club attendees pick next month's anime at the current month's meeting.
 No RSVP or signup is necessary, and you are allowed to bring snacks and beverages.
+The library subscribes to Japan Crate to get cool snacks to try each month.
 Check the library's calendar or the Facebook event for more info.